 The ‘Internet of Things’, or IoT, will be diverse in scope and scale, accelerating bulk conductivity that will facilitate everything from e-health to smart farming and warehousing, to power plant management and enhanced communication, entertainment, and gaming platforms.
 Entire cities will be transformed.

-Worldwide it is estimated that by 2020, 31 billion objects will be a part of the IoT and by 2025 that number will exceed 75 billion.
+Worldwide it is estimated that by 2025, 75 billion objects will be a part of the IoT.
 The goal in creating this matrix network of “smart” objects is greater efficiencies, greater convenience—and greater control.

 Is 5G Technology Dangerous?